-Uninstalling apps from Windows 10/8 involves a simple procedure.
-All the user has to do is go to the ‘Star’ and right-click on an app.
+Uninstalling apps from Windows 11/10 involves a simple procedure.
+All the user has to do is go to the ‘Start’ and right-click on an app.
 An action bar is pulled up from the bottom of the screen, allowing you to uninstall the app quite easily.
-While this is simple and anybody will be able to do it – can you imagine the trouble it could cause you?
+While this is simple and anybody can do it – can you imagine the trouble it could cause you?
 Anybody can delete your favorite apps without your consent.
-So, It’s always better to eliminate such chances rather than minimizing them.
-And the ultimate solution that pops-up in my mind is to stop a user from being able to uninstall UWP Applications in Windows 10/8.
+So, It’s always better to eliminate such chances rather than minimize them.
+And the ultimate solution that pops up in my mind is to stop a user from being able to uninstall Microsoft Store UWP Apps in Windows 11/10.

 Switch to the Desktop mode and use the following sequence of keys simultaneously – Windows + R. The action should bring up a Run box.
 Type gpedit.msc in it and press the ‘Enter’ key to bring up the group policy editor.